-5 Overview of Measurements Representation
+4. Overview of Measurements Representation

 There are two elements to describing a network measurement.
 The first is what is being measured-the characteristic being measured.
-The second element is the network entity that the measurement describes-the path, hop, host, router, etc. Although to a typical user, the entity being measured may be obvious, it may actually be difficult to determine what is being measured.
+The second element is the network entity that the measurement describes-the path, hop, switch, etc. Although to a typical user the entity being measured may appear to be obvious, determining what is being measured may actually be difficult.
 Issues in determining the network entity being measured can include:

-- Choice of protocol can influence a network's behavior. - Different QoS levels affect all aspects of network behavior, including using completely different routes. - Route flaps or other instabilities mean that the same end-to-end traffic may experience a completely different environment from moment to moment. - In high-bandwidth environments, frequently the hosts performing the measurement are the bottleneck, rather than the network path.
+- Choice of protocol can influence a network's behaviour. - Different QoS levels affect all aspects of network behaviour; in fact, some QoS policies may specify different routes between the same pair of end hosts for different service levels or classes of traffic. - Route flaps or other instabilities mean that the same end-to-end traffic may experience a completely different environment from moment to moment.

-Developing a way for measurement systems to interchange information about network measurements requires a uniform way for representing the measurement, the entity it measures, and the conditions under which the measurement is performed.
-Our representation combines the network entity with the conditions under which measurements are taken, such as protocol and QoS.
+• In high-bandwidth environments, frequently the hosts performing the measurement are the bottleneck, rather than the network path.

-not all conditions, try to include those that may change node or path
+Developing a way for different measurement systems to interchange information about the network measurements made requires a uniform way for representing the measurement, the entity it measures, and the conditions under which the measurement is performed.
+Our representation combines the network entity with attributes indicating the conditions under which measurements are taken, such as protocol, QoS, network layer etc. Clearly it is not necessary to include all conditions, just those that may change and affect the observation.
+For example, the diameter of the optical fibre used is probably not required for many types of observations.

-5.1 Network Entities
+4.1 Network Entities

 As networks are best represented in graph form, network entities are divided into nodes and paths, as illustrated in Figure 2.
-A node does not necessarily correspond only to a single physical entity, but can also represent an autonomous system or a virtual node.
+A node does not necessarily correspond only to a single physical entity, but can represent a range of devices including an autonomous system a switch or a virtual node.
+A path is a unidirectional connection from one node to another node and is represented by the ordered pair of endpoints in Figure 2.
 A path exists between the two nodes used as measurement endpoints.
-The type of the path, and the hops it follows, is irrelevant to the definition of the entity.